 Developed as a glue and sealant for découpage, Mod Podge has grown over the years to become one of the most used and beloved brands in the arts and crafts community.

-Mod Podge can be used as a glue, as a sealer, and as a protective finish for just about any arts and crafts material you could think of, including Paper, Card, Fabric and even Wood.
+Mod Podge can be used as an adhesive, as a sealer, and as a protective finish for just about any arts and crafts material you could think of, including Paper, Card, Fabric, and even Wood.

 It can be used to adhere materials to almost any surface, or to provide a protective coating or sealing coat to protect your art.